hoangtnk/aruba-clearpass-api/README.md

 # clearpass_api
-Some functions to interact with ClearPass API
+Some code snippets to interact with ClearPass API